-14. Corporate Social Responsibility (CSR)
+15. Corporate Social Responsibility (CSR)

-Al Anwar Holdings committed to support the society and environment.
-AAH has extended its support to Ministry of Health and Oman Chamber of Commerce to fight with COVID 19 epidemic in Oman and also a broad range of other charitable organizations as well as programs and events that have helped improve the lives of the disabled, orphans and the underprivileged across the Sultanate.
+Al Anwar Investments SAOG is committed to support the society and environment.
+During 2020-21, Al Anwar has extended its support to Ministry of Health and Oman Chamber of Commerce to fight against COVID 19 epidemic in Oman.
+Over the years, Al Anwar has also supported a broad range of other charitable organizations as well as programs and events that have helped improve the lives of the disabled, orphans and the underprivileged across the Sultanate.
+During the year company has paid OMR 5,500 to Ministry of Health (MoH) and OMR 17,000 to Oman Chamber of Commerce & Industry (OCCI) as approved by the shareholders in the AGM dated 30th June 2020.